Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 - Discomfort in the chest area

 There are many possible causes of pain over the xiphoid area.
-The most common is direct injury to the xiphoid process.
-Note that xiphoid process is a musculoskeletal condition, and such an injury can be brought by various factors.
+The most common is direct injury to the xiphoid process, and such an injury can be brought on by various factors.

 The most likely causes of xiphodynia are: